 For problems 3 – 6, we are interested in exploring alternative approaches to the use of simple linear regression to explore associations between CRP and FIB.
 In each of those problems, I ask you to report fitted values from the regression.
 Please always use at least 4 significant figures when making calculations, and report the fitted values to three significant digits.

 3. Perform a statistical analysis evaluating an association between mean fibrinogen across groups defined by CRP, modeling CRP as a continuous, untransformed random variable.
+(25 points given)

 a.
 Provide an interpretation of the estimated intercept from the fitted regression model as it pertains to fibrinogen levels.